-Whereas, The Publisher should be held responsible for corrections being made to all editions, the printed book, the CD-ROM, the Bible Gateway online edition, the Kindle edition, and to any future revisions, all on a continuing basis, wheter it be contracted out or completed by themselves.
+Whereas, The Publisher should be held responsible for corrections being made to all editions, the printed book, the CD-ROM, the Bible Gateway online edition, the Kindle edition, and to any future revisions, all on a continuing basis.

 Whereas, a third suggested alternative solution would be for the Publisher to sell the publishing rights to a larger publisher, with a marketing program in place, who might be in a position to profit from completing a limited modernization.

 Whereas, it might be expected that the Publisher would be very reluctant to give up publishing rights to their "flagship" publication.